exaloop/seq/README.md

 codon run -plugin seq test.codon
 ```

 > **Note:** The default aarch64 Linux binaries use NEON emulation.
-Please recompile to enable the full performance.
+Other builds might also be suboptimal (e.g., using SSE2 instead of SSE4 or AVX).
+> You should compile Seq locally to ensure the optimal alignment performance on your hardware.
+>
 > Please consult [our build file](.github/build-linux/entrypoint.sh) for the build instructions.

 ## Documentation